-On July 31, 1996, the Rhode Island Supreme Court vacated the conviction and remanded the case for hearing to determine whether recovery memory testimony was reliable enough to be admitted as evidence.
+On July 31, 1996, the Rhode Island Supreme Court vacated the conviction and remanded the case for a hearing to determine whether recovered memory testimony was reliable enough to be admitted as evidence.
 The court noted that experts had become increasingly concerened that therapeutic sessions were creating a narratives that were not factually true.
 The court also ruled that the rebuttal testimony involving other alleged incidents with two other girls was unfairly prejudicial and should not have been admitted at trial.

-In the spring of 1998, a lengthy hearing was held, during which numerous experts, testified that therapists, through hypnosis or suggestive questioning, can unwittingly plant false recollections in the minds of patients.
+In the spring of 1998, a lengthy hearing was held, during which numerous experts testified that therapists, through hypnosis or suggestive questioning, can unwittingly plant false recollections in the minds of patients.
 They testified that they believed the victim’s therapist in this case had done just that.